 BioFlex 1 is proof of concept of biomass potential on a commercial scale.
 In addition to BioFlex 1, GranBio holds two semi-commercial scale biorefineries in the United States that demonstrate GranBio technology for biochemicals and nanocellulose with more than 200 patents registered in the area of renewable materials.

-GranBio is controlled by GranInvestimentos S.A., a holding company of the Gradin family, and has BNDESPar, the Brazilian Development Bank’s investment arm, as a minority stakeholder, with 15% of the total capital stock.
+GranBio is controlled by GranInvestimentos S.A., the holding company of the Gradin family, with 85% of the share capital, and BNDESPar, the BNDES’ subsidiary and ownership interest manager, is its shareholder with 15% of the share capital.